Sanix-Darker/sanixdk.xyz/content/blogs/how-to-refactor-and-debug-your-body-as-a-software-engineer.md

 ---

-## THE PLATEAU: WHEN YOUR PROGRESS THROWS A NULL POINTER EXCEPTION
+### WHEN YOUR PROGRESS THROWS A NULL POINTER EXCEPTION

 Eventually, you'll hit plateaus, periods where despite doing everything "right", you see no progress.
 This is your body's equivalent of a performance bottleneck.
 Maybe you need to refactor your approach (change your program), maybe you need to adjust your resources (eat more/less), or maybe you just need to clear cache and restart (take a deload week).